 After years of strong small business growth, the COVID-19 pandemic upended everything we thought we knew, slowing the economy and forcing social distancing.
-With people staying home, many small businesses are struggling or have closed their doors for good.

 Here’s a look at some of the fastest-growing small businesses in recent months.